hoangducvn/MojiaGarages/README.md

 House garages
 # Note:

-This script is completely free for qb-core community, it is strictly forbidden to use this script for commercial purposes
+This script is completely free for community, it is strictly forbidden to use this script for commercial purposes